Do you have feedback about this guide? Let us know!

 OpenAI.
 2024.
 Response to "List some keywords related to the topic of environmental impacts of generative AI."
 ChatGPT-3.5, November 21. https://chatgpt.com/share/673fb625-697c-8011-a230-ce8a2c34f138.

-An MLA Style Center post includes guidance for using and citing generative AI.
+MLA gives guidance and examples in their MLA Style Center post about citing generative AI.
 MLA does not recommend treating AI tools as authors, so citations should skip the author element.
+You should include a stable URL for the generated information.
+If no shareable link is available, you can instead give the general URL for the AI tool.

 Include the "title of source" element, shortened based on MLA guidelines if needed.
 For generative AI, the title will usually be a description of what was generated by the AI model.